danatrace/Dynatrace-AWS-Automation-Use-Cases/inventory.md

 - <p> workflows-write-logs <br> (Grants permission to write logs from workflow tasks) </p>
 - <p> workflows-read-events <br> (Grants permission to read records from the events-table.
 Needed for Event Triggers, DQL and Javascript Tasks that read events!) </p>
 - <p> workflows-run-general <br> (Grants permission to run workflows) </p>
 - <p> workflows-read-general <br> (Grants permission to the workflows app, Read permissions for workflows of which the user has ownership (through user or group) or workflows that are shared with them!
-Read Access to General workflow Actions Execute DQL Query, Http Request and Run Javascript.
-Also Allow access to read Calendars, Rules and access to Automation and System Events.
+Read Access to General workflow Actions Execute DQL Query, Http Request and Run Javascript.  <br> Also Allow access to read Calendars, Rules and access to Automation and System Events.
 Allows read access to storage buckets (events, logs and metrics need separate permissions)) </p>
 - <p> workflows-read-metrics <br> (Grants permission to read metrics (timeseries) from workflow tasks) </p>
 - <p> workflows-service-user <br> (Gants permission to set service user as actor in workflows) </p>
 - <p> workflows-write-events <br> (Grants permission to write/ingest events with workflow tasks) </p>